Freyj/Fluffy-Hero-Maker/README.md

    You can then export the character as a json file, by using the Export button.
   - `/classic-traveller-character-gent/<name>/<anything>` you get a randomly generated classic traveller character that survived their term.
   - `/classic_traveller-rand-party-gen` displays a group of 4 randomly generated characters, all alive.
+  - `/classic-traveller-rand-world-gen/<name>` displays a randomly generated world and its information, with a name in the URI.

 ## What can I do with it?
 ### DnD 5th